Urbanum-ry/space-state/README.md

 ## Planned/desired implementation
 ![Diagram of planned/desired space-state system](https://raw.githubusercontent.com/Urbanum-ry/space-state/master/2023-10-13_Urbanum_Space-state_planned_desired.drawio.png)
 The main goal of this implementation is to make reading out the state more universal, making it so that it can be read out by anyone and thus implemented in a variety of ways.
 In this example the space-states would be making use of, and thus hooked up, to [SpaceAPI](https://spaceapi.io/), which is just a standardized JSON file and a directory of places using SpaceAPI.
-As well as a project that I wanted to do, which is making a physical map of the campus, or more likely close up maps of the basements, with the space-states of each room displayed with LED lights
+As well as a project that I wanted to do, which is making a physical map of the campus, or more likely close up maps of the basements, with the space-states of each room displayed with LED lights.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDM2MTA1NDUsLTkxNDQzMjcxM119
+eyJoaXN0b3J5IjpbLTE2OTEzMDMxNzUsLTkxNDQzMjcxM119
 -->